Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 RSERVER_PASSWORD=$(openssl rand -base64 15)
 echo $RSERVER_PASSWORD
 ```
-Fix typo here and reword for clarity.
-I suggest:

 Take note of the password returned by your echo command.
 You will need this to log into RStudio in your browser.